RagnarB83/ash-documentation/docs/_build/html/_sources/ORCA-interface.rst.txt

      - None
      - Name of file or path to file of a GBWfile to read in to the ORCA calculation
    * - ``autostart``
-     - string
+     - Boolean
-     - 'Plottyplot'
+     - True
-     - X
+     - Whether ORCA will automatically try to read orbitals from a GBW file with same basename.
    * - ``numcores``
      - integer
      - 1